Contents

 priority schedulers.

-It includes automatic assignment of optimized priorities,
+- It includes automatic assignment of optimized priorities,

-ceilings and EDF scheduling parameters for end-to-end flows in
+ceilings and EDF scheduling parameters for end-to-end flows

-automatically.
+calculated automatically.

-Sensitivity analysis is performed by calculating operation,
+- Sensitivity analysis is performed by calculating

-task, node & system level slacks, which enable a fast design
+operation, task, node & system level slacks, which

-space exploration.
+enable a fast design space exploration.

-Model-based design is supported through input and results
+- Model-based design is supported through input and results

 models that can be integrated into UML/MARTE models in the